zeebe-io/zeebe-chaos/chaos-days/blog/2024-08-19-Operate-improve-import-latency/index.md

 ![lower-delay-throughput](lower-delay-base-load-throughput.png)

 With setting the `bulk.delay` to one second, we were able to reduce the import latency by ~2 seconds, from 5.69 to 3.68 seconds.
-That is a 35% decrease, while other factors are stay the same.
-We can observe that the throughput stays the same (while of course the load is rather moderate-to-low).
+That is a 35% decrease, while other factors stay the same.
+We can observe that the throughput stays the same (while of course, the load is rather moderate-to-low).

 This proved our first hypothesis from above. :white_check_mark:

 #### Second Experiment: Lower delay with higher load

-> When we set the exporting/flush delay to a lower value (fex.
+> When we set the exporting/flush delay to a lower value (ex.
 1 second), we are improving the import latency for higher load scenarios, **but decreasing the import throughput**

-Similar to the first experiment we set the delay to one second, and increase the load in the same way as we did [here](../2024-08-16-Operate-load-handling/index.md#high-load) before.
+Similar to the first experiment we set the delay to one second, and increased the load in the same way as we did [here](../2024-08-16-Operate-load-handling/index.md#high-load) before.

 <details>